-- Ensure that EVCs, visit leaders, other school staff and other adults involved in educational visits are assessed as competent in their specific tasks. - Ensure that LA guidance on Health and Safety of pupils on educational visits is provided to all LA educational establishments and is kept up to date with current best practice, including lessons learned from incidents in Wales and beyond. - Fulfil the LA's approval role for specified categories of educational visits. - Inform the LA and Board of Governors of noncompliance or visit that have not been approved by the EVA/LA. - Verify the competence of LA employees who wish to lead visits in any of the areas or activities for which LA approval is required - Offer relevant training, advice and support to all educational establishments on the Health and Safety of pupils on educational visits and other matters relating to safety and quality in Outdoor Education https://hwbwave15.sharepoint.com/sites/665/nwoes/SitePages/General-Documents.aspx
+- Ensure that EVCs, visit leaders, other school staff and other adults involved in educational visits are assessed as competent in their specific tasks. - Ensure that LA guidance on Health and Safety of pupils on educational visits is provided to all LA educational establishments and is kept up to date with current best practice, including lessons learned from incidents in Wales and beyond. - Fulfil the LA's approval role for specified categories of educational visits. - Inform the LA and Board of Governors of noncompliance or visits that have not been approved by the EVA/LA. - Verify the competence of LA employees who wish to lead visits in any of the areas or activities for which LA approval is required. - Offer relevant training, advice and support to all educational establishments on the Health and Safety of pupils on educational visits and other matters relating to safety and quality in Outdoor Education.